mapbox/batfish/docs/configuration.md

 Provide any of the following [jsxtreme-markdown] options (please read about them in [jsxtreme-markdown] docs): `delimiters`, `escapeDelimiter`, `remarkPlugins`, `rehypePlugins`, `wrapper`, `modules`, `name`, `template`.

 **To add syntax highlighting to your Markdown pages, you'll probably want to use `remarkPlugins` or `rehypePlugins`.**

+### includePromisePolyfill

+`boolean` - Optional.
+Default: `true`

+Webpack and Batfish both rely on Promises, so if you want to support IE11 you'll need a Promise polyfill.

+By default, [es6-promise](https://github.com/stefanpenner/es6-promise)'s auto-polyfill is inserted at the beginning of the vendor bundle.
+**If you'd like to use your own Promise polyfill, you should set this option to `false`** (e.g. if [core-js](https://github.com/zloirock/core-js) is throwing in polyfills via some Babel tool or other).

 ### inlineJs